brigadecore/brigade/docs/topics/scripting.md

 There are a few things to note about this script:

-- It imports the `events` object from `libacid`.
-Almost all Acid scripts do this.
+- It imports the `events` object from `brigadier`.
+Almost all Brigade scripts do this.
 - It declares a single event handler that says "on an 'exec' event, run this function".

 Similarly to our first script, this function simply dumps a message to a log.